mcgillmotionlab/biomechzoo/README.md

 ## Environment

-cd to the root folder in the terminal or command window, and run the following commands:
+cd to the root folder of the repository in the terminal or command window, and run the following commands:

 ``conda create -n biomechzoo python=3.10 -y``